Randonneurs USA: History

-RUSA Specific Events
+RUSA specific events

 In addition to the support for ACP events, RUSA offers several other events including RUSA-ONLY brevets.
 A very popular RUSA only event is the Permanent.

 The Permanent is a members-only event where previously a member would contact an individual Permanent Owner to sign up to do the Permanent and then eventually ride the Permanent.
 By the beginning of 2021, for insurance purposes RUSA became the owner of Permanent routes, and members now register online to ride a route (immediately after registration, if desired).
 The Permanent can be used to help complete other RUSA ONLY awards such as the R-12 or RUSA Distance Awards.

 A great way for a rider to get introduced to Randonneuring is by riding a Populaire, which is a shorter distance Brevet - 100-199 km in length.
 By doing so, newcomers get to know and learn about long distance rides style and rules of Randonneuring.